mikisvaz/rbbt/tutorial/commandline/index.md

 gem update rbbt-util
 {% endhighlight %}

 The rbbt command is basically a wrapper that finds a particular script and executes it.
 Typing rbbt will show the list of first level commands.
 Some of these are scripts, some of them are directories containing more scripts.
 You may append subcommands until you reach a script; which will execute it with the rest of the parameters.
-The rbbt command line also consumes a couple of command line parameters, such as the --log, which specifies the level of logging to use (0 for debug, 4 for default level, 7 or more no logs at all)
+The rbbt command line also consumes a couple of command line parameters, such as the --log, which specifies the level of logging to use (0 for debug, 4 for default level, 7 or more no logs at all).

+Most command-line parameters are assigned a shorthand version.
+This shorthand version is determined automatically for workflow tasks.
+You may find these in the command-line documentation with -h.

 Some of the most important commands are the following: